Corban Technology Solutions Journal

 - Don’t use the password managers that are included as a feature in web browsers.
 These are generally not as secure as commercial ones, and if your desktop is hacked, may be targeted to download the browser password file containing all of your other accounts.

-- Let the password manager generate a very complex, unique password for each account you use with it.
-You will never need to remember the password yourself, so use as many random and special characters as the application allows.
+- Let the password manager's built-in utility (make sure the one you choose has one) to generate a very complex, unique password for each account you use with it.
+You will never need to remember the password yourself, so use as many random and special characters as your web-based account allows.
 It's a bit of overkill for most accounts, but we generally use 16 characters or more.

 - Use an especially secure Master password to power the insertion of all of those unique passwords you use through the password manager.
 Because it is so important, it would make sense using 2-Factor authentication (2FA) as part of the authentication method.
 This is, of course, something you should be doing to protect all of your important accounts.
 During a recent review, PC Magazine listed ten password managers that supports it.